 Other solutions utilize AI to organize data and create important context and meaningful information.
 Certain genomics platforms can help pathologists and oncologists unify the whole patient picture – genomic profiling, imaging, patient history, anatomic pathology – as a way to more precisely match tailored treatments to a patient’s needs.
 These applications bypass large amounts of data to provide an oncologist with the exact information he needs, exactly when he needs it, to provide efficient care for each patient.

-Acute Care – technologies that use adaptive intelligence are one of the best ways we can help the busy nurses I mentioned earlier.
+Acute Care – technologies that use AI are one of the best ways we can help the busy nurses I mentioned earlier.
 Early Warning Scoring is a capability that aggregates patient data and applies intelligence to detect signs of deterioration early (sometimes 6-8 hours prior to an event).
 The system then alerts nursing staff, helping to take the guesswork out of clinical decision-making and, in the case of Saratoga Hospital, reducing patient transfers to the ICU by 63%.

 AI can also be applied to remote patient monitoring scenarios to further improve efficiency and overall costs.
 After a hospital stay, many patients are discharged with no long-term monitoring, leaving them without proactive care while at home.
 Connected technology with predictive analytics – such as Philips CareSage – can help prevent avoidable hospital readmissions and emergency room visits by detecting changes in behavior that may signal a change in a patient’s wellbeing in the comfort of their home.